'A stalwart': World mourns Britain's Queen Elizabeth II

 “Her passing ends an iconic 70-year reign and is a profound loss for the commonwealth of nations and the world,” tweeted Roosevelt Skerrit, Dominica’s prime minister.

-There was even praise from the fictional Paddington Bear, the beloved British children's book character.
+Praise even came from the fictional Paddington Bear, the beloved British children's book character.
 The bear shared tea with the queen in a video shown in June during her Platinum Jubilee celebrations.

 Follow all AP stories on the British royals at https://apnews.com/hub/queen-elizabeth-ii.